carlandreiborromeo/Borromeo_Midterm/README.md

     ```
 the `my-react-app` is the name name or should be the name of your folder.

-Open your browser and go to `http://localhost:3000` to see your new React app running!
+Open your browser and copy and paste the link on `local host` to see your new React app running!

 ## Project Folder Overview
 Inside your project, you’ll see folders like these: